voiceflow-gallagan/voiceflow-twilio-ivr/README.md

 ### Use Voiceflow Dialog Manager API to run a Twilio IVR

-VR stands for Interactive Voice Response.
+IVR stands for Interactive Voice Response.
 It is a technology that enables a computer system to interact with callers through voice and DTMF (Dual-Tone Multi-Frequency) keypad inputs.
 IVR systems are widely used for automating telephony services, allowing customers to access information or navigate through menus without the need for a human operator.

 With this integration you will be able to run your Voiceflow Assistant with Twilio Voice service.
 The main feature covered in the code are: